t-d-k/LibreCrypt/docs/FAQ.md

 <a name="fo"></a>
 *Q: Why does the documentation sometimes talk about FreeOTFE?*

-*A:* DoxBox is based on the FreeOTFE project. this project was abandoned after tis developer Sarah Dean mysteriously disappeared.
-Under the licence of FreeOTFE any forked project has to have a new name, so the GUI and most of the documentation talks about 'DoxBox'.
-The main driver is still known as the 'FreeOTFE Driver' and some filenames contain 'FreeOTFE'.
+*A:* DoxBox is based on the FreeOTFE project.
+This project was abandoned after tis developer Sarah Dean mysteriously disappeared.
+Under the licence of FreeOTFE any derived project has to have a new name, so the GUI and most of the documentation talks about 'DoxBox'.
+The main driver is still known as the 'FreeOTFE Driver', and driver filenames contain 'FreeOTFE' because it was not required to change these to conform to the licence.

 * * *